JKolios/YeelightController/README.md

 ## Installation

-Clone this repo, then run `mix deps.get` to fetch all the dependencies.
+Clone this repo, then run `mix deps.get` to fetch all dependencies.

 ## Usage
 All examples are meant to be executed using `iex -S mix`.